openMSX User's Manual

 As with the -romtype option, the -ips option on the command line must follow the ROM file it applies to directly.
 You can also use multiple -ips options if you want to apply multiple patches.

-To run a disk image, you can type:
+To specify disk images on the command line, you can type:

 openmsx relax.dsk